AdobeDocs/commerce-contributor/src/pages/guides/code-contributions/contributing.md

 #### Add extensions

-Append the following text to your PR comment to specify extensions to add to an instance when you [Deploy a vanilla Magento instance](#vanilla-pr) or [Deploy an instance based on PR changes](#deploy-pr).
+Append the following text to your PR comment to specify extensions to add to an instance when you [Deploy a vanilla Magento Open Source instance](#deploy-a-vanilla-magento-open-source-instance) or [Deploy an instance based on PR changes](#deploy-an-instance-based-on-pr-changes).

 ```text
 with extensions {$extensionRepo}